DavidMGross/proteus-httpgateway/README.md

     https://{gateway host}/{group}/{destination}/{service}/{method}

-The request body must be in JSON format and the field names much match those of the service IDL.
+The request body must be in JSON format and the field names must match those defined in the service's interface definition language (IDL) prototype.

 #### 2. Convert HTTP Request to Proteus
-The incoming HTTP request is mapped to a Proteus Service IDL based on the URL and request body.
-The JSON request body fields must match the fields on the IDL exactly.
+The HTTP gateway maps the incoming HTTP request to a Proteus service interface based on the request's URL and request body.
+The JSON request body fields must match the fields in the IDL exactly.

-If no matching IDL can be found an error is returned.
+If the HTTP gateway service can find no matching interface, it returns an error.

 #### 3. Send Request via Proteus Channel
-The request is then sent to the Proteus Broker cluster which transparently handles service discovery and load balancing to the backend services.
+The HTTP gateway then sends the request to the Proteus broker cluster which transparently handles service discovery and load balancing to the backend services.

-If a destination was specified in the URL then the request will be sent to that specific instance.
-If only a group was specified, Proteus will load balance the request to the healthiest, most performant instance, in the group using our Predictive Load Balancing algorithm.
+If the HTTP client specified a destination in the URL then the broker will send the resulting request to that specific instance.
+If the HTTP client specified only a group, Proteus will load balance the request to the healthiest, most performant instance in the group using its predictive load balancing algorithm.

 #### 4. Invoke Service Method
 The request arrives and invokes the Proteus service method.

 #### 5. Send Response via Proteus Proteus Channel
-The Proteus service response is sent to the Proteus Broker cluster via the same bidirectional channel used by the request.
+The Proteus service replies, sending its response to the Proteus broker cluster via the same bidirectional channel used by the request.

 #### 6. Send HTTP Response
-The Proteus service response is converted into an HTTP response with a JSON message body and sent back to the requesting client to complete the interaction.
+The HTTP gateway converts the Proteus service response into an HTTP response with a JSON message body and sends it back to the requesting client to complete the interaction.

 ## Building Proteus HTTP Gateway
-You can build Proteus HTTP Gateway as an executable jar using the following command:
+You can build the Proteus HTTP gateway as an executable jar by issuing the following command:

     $ ./gradlew clean build

 ## Examples
-Please see the included [demo project](demo) for an example on how to configure and use Proteus HTTP Gateway.
+Please see the included [demo project](demo) for an example on how to configure and use Proteus HTTP gateway.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/netifi-proteus/proteus-httpgateway/issues).